COVID-19 Information for Healthcare Providers

 - Perform hand hygiene with alcohol-based hand rub before and after all patient contact, contact with potentially infectious material, and before putting on and upon removal of PPE.
 Use soap and water if hands are visibly soiled.

-- Learn more about proper use of PPE to prevent self-contamination.
+- Learn more about the proper use of PPE to prevent self-contamination.

 - Perform aerosol-generating procedures, including a collection of diagnostic respiratory specimens, in an AIIR, while following appropriate IPC practices, including use of appropriate PPE.

 CDC has a webpage with additional guidelines on COVID-19 for health care professionals.
 CDC provides information on: